core-wg/sid-pen/draft-ietf-core-yang-sid-pen.md

 mega-range (i.e., the PEN holder for nn nxx controls SID 3 nnn xx0 000 to 3 nnn xx9 999).

+{{Section 6.3.2 of -core-sid}} requires an organization that requests an entry in the "YANG-SID Mega-Ranges" registry to ensure the technical capacity to manage the SID ranges within those mega-ranges for a period of at least 10 years (Private ranges).
+The individual SID ranges within the mega-ranges allocated in this document are assigned through the registration of PEN numbers.
-The technical capacity to ensure the sustained operation of the registry for a period of at least 10 years (as required for registries of class "private") is derived from the capacity of IANA to maintain the PEN number registry.
+The technical capacity to ensure the sustained operation of the PEN number registry is derived from the demonstrated capacity of IANA to maintain this registry as well as the importance of a functioning PEN number registry in other contexts.

 # Security Considerations